cilium/cilium.io/src/posts/2018-12-10-cilium-14-preview/index.md

   - multi-cluster
   - dns
 ogImage: ogimage.png
-ogSummary: `As we all enjoy a wonderful week at KubeCon 2018 US, we want to provide a preview into the upcoming Cilium 1.4 release.
-We are days away from 1.4.0-rc1 which will allow for community testing of a lot new exciting functionality.`
+ogSummary: "As we all enjoy a wonderful week at KubeCon 2018 US, we want to provide a preview into the upcoming Cilium 1.4 release.
+We are days away from 1.4.0-rc1 which will allow for community testing of a lot new exciting functionality."
 ---

 As we all enjoy a wonderful week at KubeCon 2018 US, we want to provide a